valiGrimO/PETRA/roadmap/roadmap.md

 - [ ] **M** :red_circle: Compute in real time H and V value of the camera, depending on the size of the "framing box", the scale of documentation, and the spatial resolution
   - Would it be still possible to get the size in pixel later in the paradata file?
 - [ ] **M** :red_circle: show in real time uneditable printed size of rendered pictures (in cm)
+- [ ] **M** :yellow_circle: Add a chack box to each camera in order to select the ones to be rendered (sometimes, we don't need a layer of information for every point of view)

 ## Developments about materials
 ### C1, color